-- · selecting and engaging our independent registered public accounting firm; - · evaluating the qualifications, independence and performance of our independent registered public accounting firm; - · approving the audit and non-audit services to be performed by our independent registered public accounting firm; - · reviewing the design, implementation, adequacy and effectiveness of our internal controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing with management and our auditors any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement; - · reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating, at least annually, the performance of the audit committee and its members including compliance of the audit committee with its charter.
+- selecting and engaging our independent registered public accounting firm; - · evaluating the qualifications, independence and performance of our independent registered public accounting firm; - approving the audit and non-audit services to be performed by our independent registered public accounting firm; - · reviewing the design, implementation, adequacy and effectiveness of our internal controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - · reviewing with management and our auditors any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement; - · reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating, at least annually, the performance of the audit committee and its members including compliance of the audit committee with its charter

-The members of our audit committee are Ms. Rhoads, Mr. Glenn and Dr. Widder.
-Ms. Rhoads serves as the chairperson of the committee.
-All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and The NASDAQ Capital Market.
-Our board of directors has determined that Ms. Rhoads is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable NASDAQ rules and regulations.
-Our board of directors has determined each of Ms. Rhoads, Mr. Glenn and Dr. Widder is independent under the applicable rules of the SEC and The NASDAQ Capital Market.
-The audit committee met four times during 2015, including telephonic meetings.
-The audit committee is governed by a written charter that satisfies the applicable standards of the SEC and The NASDAQ Capital Market.
-The charter is available to stockholders on our website at www.evokepharma.com.
+The members of our audit committee are Ms. Reed, Dr. Brady and Dr. Widder.
+Ms. Reed serves as the chairperson of the committee.
+All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq Capital Market.
+Our board of directors has determined that Ms. Reed is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
+Our board of directors has determined each of Ms. Reed, Dr. Brady and Dr. Widder is independent under the applicable rules of the SEC and the Nasdaq Capital Market.
+The audit committee met four times during 2023.
+The audit committee is governed by a written charter that satisfies the applicable standards of the SEC and the Nasdaq Capital Market.